drrosa/laff_lde/README.md

 The IPython notebooks runs on the virtual machine as  a local server on port 8888, while your machine is listening also on port 8888.
 So when you pen up your browser and go to [http://127.0.0.1:8888](http://127.0.0.1:8888), you will se the IPython notebook dashboard.
 You might want to bookmark it.
+Your machine and the virtual machine have a shared directory.
+Any files you put on *laff_lde* can be accessed from the */vagrant* directory in the virtual machine, and vice versa.